 Requirements for a Bachelor of Arts in Communication

-The Communication degree has concentrations in Advertising, Communication Studies, Journalism, Interactive Media/Game Studies, Public Relations/Organizational Communication, Radio, TV, Film and Sports Communication.
+The Communication degree has concentrations in Advertising, Communication Studies, Journalism, Public Relation, and Sports Communication.
 Communication is a discipline that involves the study of symbolic behavior in many contexts.
 Regardless of their specialties, communicators are involved in fundamentally similar activities.
 They gather and process information, and create and disseminate messages.
 Advertisers, journalists, public relations practitioners, public speakers, television, radio, film, or multimedia producers, and all who communicate with others engage in these essential operations.

 Note: A minimum of 90 credits in Liberal Arts are required.